huaxiabuluo/bootstrap-modal-confirm/README.md

 # bootstrap-modal-confirm
-The confirm modal made with Bootstrap &amp;&amp; jQuery
+The confirm modal made with Bootstrap and jQuery